praseedm/puzzlebazar/README.md

 # Puzzlebazar
 puzzlebazar is the game which leads you to the world of knowledge.
 Puzzlebazar is an Cloud-connected Android app in which users can play quizzes in different categories.
-This app is made for the purpose to showcase my project for learning purposes.
+This app is made to showcase my project for learning purposes.

 App features:
    1. Quick login using Google login.